QuickhandRobert/CPUSimulation_WithC/README.md

 #### CPU
 - Has the registers IR, PC, SP, AC, MAR, MDR, U, V, X, Y, Z
 - Reads instructions from systemMemory (Defined in Memory.c)
-- Parses each instruction using a hashMap (Defined in headers.h)
+- Parses each instruction using a hashing function (Defined in headers.h)
 - Handles the shared memory (hMapFile)
 - Follows a three stepped procedure: FETCH, DECODE, EXECUTE
 - Will wait a pre-defined amount of time on each step, simulating a clock frequency.